Dr Dagmar Divjak

 After obtaining my PhD in Russian Linguistics from the KULeuven in 2004, I spent one year at the UNC at Chapel Hill (USA, 2004-2005) and one year at the University of Stockholm (Sweden, 2005-2006) as a Postdoctoral Fellow specializing in Slavic Comparative Linguistics.

 I joined the Department of Russian and Slavonic Studies at the University of Sheffield (UK) in September 2006 as a Lecturer in Slavonic Languages and Linguistics and was promoted to Reader in January 2012.
-I am Director of Russian & Polish Studies, serve as Research Ethics Coordinator for the School of Languages & Cultures and co-direct the Centre for Linguistic Research.
+I am Acting Head of Department, Director of Russian & Polish Studies and co-direct the Centre for Linguistic Research.

 My main research interests are in understanding how our cognitive capacities give rise to the patterns and structures we see in language and in charting what language has to offer the learner in his/her quest for meaning.
 Because of my background in usage-based cognitive linguistics, frequency in all its guises plays a central role in my work.
 (For a more detailed description of my research follow the link).

-Among other duties, I am president of the Slavic Cognitive Linguistics Association (SCLA) and sit on the editorial boards of the journals Cognitive Linguistics and Linguistics.
-I am outgoing linguistics stream organizer for BASEES, the British Association for Slavonic and East European Studies.
+Among other duties, I am president of the Slavic Cognitive Linguistics Association (SCLA), co-edit De Gruyter's Cognitive Linguistic Research book series and sit on the editorial boards of the journals Cognitive Linguistics and Linguistics.

 Jane Klavan (Tartu University, Estonia) successfully defended her PhD November 2012.
-She worked on constructional synonymy using corpus-based and experimental techniques.
+She worked on constructional synonymy in Estonian locative constructions using corpus-based and experimental techniques.
 Click here to access the dissertation.

 Nina Szymor is working on a cognitive, corpus-based study of semantic differences in the expression of modality between translated and non-translated Polish texts.
-Her work links in with the SemNet project (The Structure of Semantic Networks in Translation) led by Dr Gert De Sutter (Ghent University, Belgium), on which I am co-investigator.
+She is intersted in translation cognition and her work links in with the SemNet project (The Structure of Semantic Networks in Translation) led by Dr Gert De Sutter (Ghent University, Belgium), on which I am co-investigator.

-I am co-supervisor for David Lloyd (motion lexicalisation in Spanish and Catalan) and second supervisor for Teresa Wigglesworth-Baker (the status of Russian in Tatarstan) and Dario Lečić (morphological variation in Croatian).
+I am co-supervisor for David Lloyd (motion lexicalisation in Spanish and Catalan) and second supervisor for Teresa Wigglesworth-Baker (the status of Russian in Tatarstan), Dario Lečić (morphological variation in Croatian) and Fadhel Shalal (-ka suffixed words in Russian).

 I am a member of the dissertation committee for Lore Vandevoorde (SemNet, Ghent University).